-Responsibilities of the Board of Directors and the Managing Director The Board of Directors is responsible for the proposal for appropriations of the company's profit or loss.
-At the proposal of a dividend, this includes an assessment of whether the dividend is justifiable.
+Responsibilities of the Board of Directors and the Managing Director

-this includes an assessment of whether the dividend is justifiable considering the requirements which the company's and the group's type of operations, size and risks place on the size of the parent company's and the group's equity, consolidation requirements, liquidity and position in general.
+The Board of Directors is responsible for the proposal for appropriations of the company's profit or loss.
+At the proposal of a dividend, this includes an assessment of whether the dividend is justifiable considering the requirements which the company's and the group's type of operations, size and risks place on the size of the parent company's and the group's equity, consolidation requirements, liquidity and position in general.